 - Assemble and frost: Place 1 cake layer on your cake stand or serving plate.
 Evenly cover the top with 1/2 of the white chocolate ganache.
 Top with 2nd layer and evenly cover the top with remaining ganache (if there is too much ganache, serve a dollop/spoonful with each slice!).
 Top with the third cake layer.
 Spread the frosting into a thick layer all over the top and sides.
 Garnish with raspberries and mint, if desired.
 Refrigerate for at least 45 minutes before slicing or else the cake may gently fall apart as you cut.

 - Cover leftover cake tightly and store in the refrigerator for 5 days.

-Make ahead tip: Prepare cake through step 4.
+- Make Ahead Instructions: Prepare cake through step 4.
 Wrap the individual baked cake layers tightly and refrigerate for up to 2 days or freeze up to 3 months.
 Bring to room temperature, make the ganache and frosting, assemble/frost, and serve.
 Frosted cake freezes well, up to 3 months.
 Thaw overnight in the refrigerator, bring to room temperature or serve cold.

-- Corn syrup or honey is what gives the frosting its silky texture and pretty shine.
+- Corn Syrup: Corn syrup or honey is what gives the frosting its silky texture and pretty shine.